SEO Tips to Get Found This Black Friday and Cyber Monday

 5. Promote pages on social and email

 You can also suggest sending holiday deals or product bundles to relevant third-party publications that put together gift guides or other holiday round-ups.
 If your client’s business has a physical location, have them contact their local newspaper or similar websites that cover the area for potential inclusion in local gifting guides.
-If your client runs a curated online shop, suggest that they target niche blogs that their audience might be visiting.
+If your client runs a curated online shop, suggest that they target niche blogs their audience may be visiting.

 This strategy is called “barnacle SEO,” essentially leveraging another site’s rankings.
-Your website may not be able to compete with content aggregators, but you can use their top positions to get eyes on your brand indirectly.
+Your client’s website may not be able to compete with content aggregators, but you can use their top positions to get eyes on your client’s brand indirectly.

 6. Take advantage of structured data